 UID2 Credentials

-Each UID2 participant gets a set of unique credentials.
-The set of credentials you get is determined by how you are participating in UID2, as shown in the following table.
+Each UID2 participant needs at least one set of unique credentials.
+The set of credentials you need is determined by how you are participating in UID2, as shown in the following table.

 Audience | Credentials | Integration |